venkjs/venk/README.md

 ### **Field Injection**
-For now, Typespring only supports field injection using Autowired decorator.
+For now, Venk only supports field injection using Autowired decorator.
 In the future, construction based injection will be supported.
 ```javascript
 @Component()
 export default class ClassA{